-Regarding pets in heaven, we first need to consider whether HUMANS will be there!
-When Jesus gave his well-known message called the Sermon on the Mount, he stated the righteous ("meek") would inherit the EARTH (Matthew 5:5).
+Regarding pets in heaven, we first need to consider whether humans will be there!
+When Jesus gave his well-known message called the Sermon on the Mount, he stated the righteous ("meek") would inherit the earth (Matthew 5:5).

 Another issue is that nature is not an end in itself, unlike what many religious and philosophical environmentalists believe.
 Rather, the world of animals (even those we call pets) and plants serves the purposes of the master plan of God, who created nature for His overriding purposes.

+One interesting thing to note is that when God creates a new heaven and earth there is no longer any need for seas (Revelation 21:1).
 Presumably, then, there will be no more whales or even fish.
 It may be that "saving the whales" from men driving them into extinction (not to say that is a good idea!) would only give them (say) a thousand or so years reprieve.

 Animals will exist during the millennial reign of Jesus Christ.
 Those that are carnivores will be made docile like pets and eat plant-based food ("Wolves and sheep will live together in peace, and leopards will lie down with young goats" - Isaiah 11:6).

 Animals, and any pets people have, will live on the earth and not in heaven, as only beings composed of spirit live there (see 1Corinthians 2:11).
 Men will live with them on the planet, but not in the eternal state created after God makes everything new again.